 Hummus is so so so simple to make at home and the great thing about making it yourself is controlling the ingredients.
 When you make hummus, or any food for that matter, yourself, you don’t have to worry about artificial ingredients or nasty preservatives sneaking into your food.
 It also gives you the freedom to use different combinations!
+Like Lentil Hummus instead of the traditional garbanzo bean hummus.

 Here, we used pumpkin seeds instead of tahini and lentils instead of garbanzo beans.
 While the traditional hummus is fabulous and full of amazing ingredients, this allows you to introduce different foods that you may not consume very often, thus diversifying your diet!
 Having diversity in your diet is extremely important because it ensures that you are getting optimal vitamins, minerals, and phytonutrients since every food has a different nutrient profile.
+Not only that, but lentils are easier to digest, so for people who have issues with beans, lentils may be a better option!

 Lentils are an amazing food that is super cheap, quick to cook, and full of heart healthy fiber!
 Legumes, like lentils are extremely high in fiber which is great for managing blood sugar, digestion, fabulous for cardiovascular health, and great for satiety.
 They are also a great source of vegan iron and folate!